 But that’s Jesus for you.
 Wherever he went he brought not only healing but he created again and again a whole new community, a whole new way to live together as sons and daughters of God.

 Some years ago following the death of Pope John Paul II, the media ran many series of videos and photographs encapsulating the late pontiff’s career.
 Again and again what we saw in all that was the fact that no matter where the pope went, the one constant was the fierce desire people had to touch him.
 The New York Times published a particularly wonderful photo that showed this.
 It came from a visit the pope made to this country and specifically an appearance he made at a cathedral in Newark, New Jersey.
 The picture had been taken from the balcony and showed the pope from above and behind as he proceeded up the church’s center aisle.
 John Paul had both of his arms extended outward to the side.
 And from the pews lining the aisle were the extended hands of dozens of people stretching and reaching so that their hands could brush against one of his hands.

-Robert F. Kennedy exuded a similar attraction.
+Recently we somberly marked the 50th anniversary of the assassination of Robert F. Kennedy and so were reminded that RFK exuded a similar attraction.
 According to Bobby Kennedy’s aides, there were many times after campaign appearances in 1968 when Bobby had to throw away his shirt.
 So many people clutched and clawed to touch him that Bobby’s hands would be scratched and a bit bloody even as his shirt sleeves became tattered to shreds.

 Far better than just seeing someone—including someone powerful or famous—is to make contact.
 That’s something Jesus knew a lot about, too.

 This may, at first glance, seem like a rather odd passage to proclaim in the twenty-first century.
 The entirety of 2 Samuel 1, after all, mentions the Lord only twice.
 What’s more, David’s eulogy never mentions God.